madskristensen/VsixLogger/README.md

 - Tracks custom events through Application Insights

 ## Referenced assemblies
-This package will install the following GAC'ed assemblies to the VSIX project:
+This package will automatically install *Microsoft.VisualStudio.Shell.Interop* into the VSIX project.

+You must manually add a reference to the following assemblies for it to work:

 - EnvDTE
 - EnvDTE80
-- Microsoft.VisualStudio.Shell.Interop

 ## Initialize the logger
 From the Visual Studio extension's package file's `Initialize()`